Our Academic Team

 [email protected]

-Dr Xiaosong Yang
+Prof Xiaosong Yang

-Dr Xiaosong Yang
+Prof Xiaosong Yang

-Character animation, geometrical modeling, volume rendering, physically-based deformation, motion capture and synthesis, cloth simulation, virtual reality, surgery simulation, computer aided design
+Character animation, geometrical modeling, volume rendering, physically-based deformation, motion capture and synthesis, cloth simulation, virtual reality, surgery simulation, computer-aided design

 I am an Associate Professor at the National Centre for Computer Animation.
-My research focuses on a number of topics relating to computer animation, motion capture and synthesis, data mining, digital health, virtual reality, surgery simulation, etc. I have more than 60 peer reviewed publications that include international journal articles and conference papers.
+My research focuses on a number of topics relating to computer animation, motion capture and synthesis, data mining, digital health, virtual reality, surgery simulation, etc. I have more than 60 peer-reviewed publications that include international journal articles and conference papers.
 As PI and Co-I, I have secured 12 research grants from European Commission, Wessex AHSN, British Academy, Leverhulme, Department for Business, Innovation & Skills (UK), Higher Education Innovation Fund, Royal Bournemouth Hospital, BU Fusion Investment Fund, China Scholar Council, etc. I have supervised 14 Ph.D students, and have been appointed as chair and examiner for PhD transfer viva and final viva several times, including as External PhD Examiner for Durham University, the University of Edinburgh and University of Sheffield.
 I have been on the International Programme Committees for a number of international conferences, and have given several invited talks and keynote presentations internationally.

 Profile at Bournemouth University